HOW TO PRACTICE MUSIC

 Advice From a World-Class Pianist Who Taught Some of the Best in the Industry

 You’ll be learning directly from Gerard D'Angelo.
-Renowned jazz pianist and educator who has taught at some of the most acclaimed music schools in the world—right in the heart of New York City, the mecca of jazz.Â
+Renowned jazz pianist and educator who has taught at some of the most acclaimed music schools in the world, such as The New School and Manhattan School of Music—right in the heart of New York City, the mecca of jazz.

 New York is where legends are made.
 It’s the city that gave birth to bebop, where jazz giants like Thelonious Monk, Miles Davis, and John Coltrane pushed the boundaries of music.
-And now, you have the chance to learn - directly from your room.
+And now, you have the chance to learn their craft - directly from your room.

 Gerard D'Angelo